DandyLyons/DandyLyons.github.io/content/en-gb/thoughts/1-penny-for-your-thoughts/index.md

 aliases:
   # Alias for /thoughts/NUMBER/
   - "/thoughts/1/"
+description: "Introducing a new section of my blog: Thoughts.
+These are short, ephemeral posts that are less polished than my regular posts."
 ---

 For a long time I have been wanting a place to share my thoughts out loud.
 This site has been a fantastic creative outlet for me but I have found a few issues.
 Mostly just one, it takes a very long time to write a single blog post.
 My posts tend to be technical and include code examples, so it is really important that my code examples actually do what they are supposed to.
 I would really hate it if someone read my article, was excited to try the code, and then found out the whole thing didn't compile at all.
 So that means that I need to read and re-read my posts.
 I need to research them and think about them deeply.